 £5.50 – £68.00

 Broccoli sprouts contain a host of beneficial nutrients and antioxidants.
-One cup of sprouts contains double the amount of fibre as regular broccoli and 60% of your daily intake of immune-boosting Vitamin C. Broccoli sprouts contain approximately 50 times the amount of nutrients as the vegetable.
+Packed with fibre and immune system boosting vitamin C broccoli sprouts contain approximately 50 times the amount of nutrients than the vegetable.

 10g of seed will produce approximately 100g of sprouts in 4 – 5 days.
 For maximum sulforaphane harvest sprouts at 3 days old.